PSanchezD/Frontend-E-com/README.md

-# the frontend
+# The Frontend
-building the frontend of my sticker e-com
+building the frontend of my sticker e-com website